 We hope that this has been of help to you.
 Next time you’ll need your routing number, you’ll know where to look.
-If you have questions or even suggestions, you may leave your message down in the comment section below.
-We will try to get back to all of you as soon as we can.
+If you have questions or suggestions, you may leave your message in the comment section below.
+We will try to get back to all of you as soon as possible.